scraperapi/scraperapi-mcp/README.md

 > [!TIP]
 >
-> When specifying `<YOUR_COMMAND_PATH>`, you must use the path to the command inside your virtual environment.
->
-> To find the correct path activate your virtual environment first then run:
+> If your command is not working (for example, you see a `package not found` error when trying to start the server), double-check the path you are using.
+To find the correct path, activate your virtual environment first, then run:
 >    ```bash
 >    which <YOUR_COMMAND>
 >    ```
-> Using the wrong path is a common cause of `package not found` errors when clients try to start the server.

 ## API Reference